SaltStalactite/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Attempts to match the current URL like <Route> would, useful for getting access to the match data without rendering a <Route>

 1. How would you explain form validation to someone who has never programmed before?

+The purpose of validation is to make sure that the required data that needs to be submitted in a form is filled out before it is submitted.

 1. In 1-2 sentences, define end to end testing.

+End to end testing mimics the user interaction with UI simulating events to see if the user would be able to accomplish a desired action.

 ## Instructions